 “No other fictional form — musical, literary or cinematic— is used this way in the courts, a concerning double standard that research suggests is rooted, at least in part, in stereotypes about the people of color primarily associated with rap music, as well as the misconception that hip-hop and the artists behind it are dangerous.”

 When reached by Style, Nielson says that he’s only beginning to learn about local hip-hop and isn’t yet comfortable being interviewed about it.

-It’s likely that DJ and rapper Rob Fields, aka Black Liquid, plays the most local hip-hop of anyone through his two radio shows, “Hip Hop For the Rest of Us” on WRIR-FM 97.3 (Saturdays, 1-3 a.m.) and his “Hip Hop 101” (Mondays, 11 p.m.-1 a.m.) on UR’s WDCE, where he serves as hip-hop director.
+It’s possible that DJ and rapper Rob Fields, aka Black Liquid, plays the most local hip-hop of anyone through his two radio shows, “Hip Hop For the Rest of Us” on WRIR-FM 97.3 (Saturdays, 1-3 a.m.) and his “Hip Hop 101” (Mondays, 11 p.m.-1 a.m.) on UR’s WDCE, where he serves as hip-hop director.
 He also holds FaceMelt Fridays rap showcases at Strange Matter twice a month and this fall will release his 20th album as an artist.
 You can always see Black Liq outside of shows meeting fans, getting to know the audience.

-Fields says the main reason local hip-hop doesn’t get played on the radio is that the game still revolves around “back-scratching and ass kissing,” and that mainstream radio stations must prove an artist’s viability for its commercial interests.
+Fields says the main reason local hip-hop doesn’t get played on the radio is that the game still revolves around “back-scratching and ass kissing,” and mainstream radio stations must prove an artist’s viability for its commercial interests.

 - Scott Elmquist

 - Michael Donovan, aka Mikemetic, and Afro Beta are celebrating the opening of the National Museum of African American History and Culture in Washington with a satellite event Saturday, Sept.
 24, at 8 p.m. at RVA Eventspace.